 Update everything to suite your needs!

-That concludes our guide on Kubernetes Monitoring with Prometheus and Grafana.
+That concludes our guide on monitoring Kubernetes with Prometheus and Grafana.